ambreen4191/unpress-qa-code-challenge/README.md

 4. **Running Tests**:
    - Open the terminal in the root directory of the project.
-   - Run the command `npm run test` to start end-to-end tests with Cypress.
+   - Run the command `npm run test` to start unit tests with Jest.

 5. **Analyzing Results**:
    - After the tests are completed, review the results to ensure that all functionalities are working as expected.